 Airborne Electronic Attack Systems

-Airborne Electronic Attack Systems Program Office, PMA-234, is responsible for acquiring, delivering, and sustaining Airborne Electronic Attack systems and providing combatant commanders with Electronic Warfare capabilities that critically enable operational mission success.
+The Airborne Electronic Attack Systems Program Office (PMA-234) is responsible for acquiring, delivering, and sustaining Airborne Electronic Attack systems and providing combatant commanders with Electronic Warfare capabilities that critically enable operational mission success.

 Program Manager, Airborne Electronic Attack Systems

-In August 2021, he assumed his current position as program manager for Airborne Electronic Attack (AEA) Systems Program Office (PMA-234), providing acquisition, engineering, and technical services to the Navy and Marine Corps for the Next Generation Jammer Mid-Band and NGJ Low Band, AN/ALQ-99 Tactical Jamming System, AN/ALQ-231 Intrepid Tiger II, and Advanced AEA Development.
+In September 2025, he assumed his current position as Program Manager for the Airborne Electronic Attack (AEA) Systems Program Office (PMA-234), providing acquisition, engineering, and technical services to the Navy and Marine Corps for the ALQ-249 Next Generation Jammer (NGJ) Mid-Band, ALQ-266 NGJ Low Band, AN/ALQ-99 Tactical Jamming System, AN/ALQ-231 Intrepid Tiger II, and Advanced AEA Development.

 Location